whatwhyhow7/blog/welcome.md

 * RSS feed
 * Print layout

-Open `about.md` to edit this text.

 ### [Documentation][docs]{:data-flip="title"}
 Hydejack is documented extensively.
 You can read it [on this site][docs], in the [repository's wiki][wiki], or [download the PDF][download].

-Open `about.md` to edit this text.

 ### Download
 There are two versions of Hydejack: The Free Version includes basic blogging functionality,